ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 Line Management Sub-Applications
 --------------------------------

-This sub-application facilitates the definition of X25 and Reverse X25 lines, APPC connections, and TCP/IP lines.
-When the sub-application is started, it first displays a summary of existing definitions in alphanumeric order.
-The Line Management sub-application is invoked by pressing [PF1] in the Configuration Menu, by pressing [PF14] in the Sub-Application Menu, or via the Multi-Session Menu using a transaction which calls module VIR0046.
-This sub- application allows the management of all the line parameters under VIRTEL control.
+The Line Management sub-application is invoked by pressing [PF1] in the Configuration Menu or via the Multi-Session Menu using a transaction which calls module VIR0046.
+This sub-application allows the management of all the line parameters under VIRTEL control.
+When this sub-application is invoked, it first displays a summary of existing definitions in alphanumeric order.

 Security
 ^^^^^^^^